Cancer-Free at Any Age: Checklist for Your Next Checkup

 50s through 70s

-- Women age 50 and older should have an annual mammogram, an annual clinical breast exam, and if recommended by a physician, an annual MRI screening.
+- Women age 50 and older should consider a mammogram and a clinical breast exam at least every two years after discussion with her physician, and if recommended by a physician, an annual MRI screening.

 - Women in their 50s should continue to have a Pap test and DNA HPV test every five years to screen for cervical cancer or only a Pap test every three years.
 Women over age 65 should discuss the need for continued screening with a physician.